 Months of entry

-As well as excellent facilities, including a dedicated postgraduate area, students enjoy interdisciplinary links with Schools such as Politics, History and Geography, by means of the Nottingham Institute for Russian and East European Studies, and Nottingham is a partner in the Centre for Russian, Central and East European Studies (CRCEES), funded by AHRC, ESRC, HEFCE and SHEFCE and spearheaded from Glasgow.
+As well as excellent facilities, including a dedicated postgraduate area, students enjoy interdisciplinary links with other institutions through Nottingham’s partnership with the Centre for Russian, Central and East European Studies (CRCEES), funded by AHRC, ESRC, HEFCE and SHEFCE and spearheaded from Glasgow.
 CRCEES awards studentships at all postgraduate levels and runs an annual Research Forum and Summer School especially for the postgraduates of its member institutions.

-We also have strong links with academic institutions in Russian and Serbia, which our students are able to utilise.
+We also have strong links with academic institutions in Russia, Slovenia, Serbia and Croatia, which our students are able to utilise.
 Further travel opportunities exist through the Universitas 21 programme.

 Qualification and course duration